-Ottawa Spring Home Show has more than 350 companies showcasing furnishings, swimming pools and services, landscaping, plumbing, kitchens, baths, windows and doors.
+Ottawa Spring Home Show has more than 300 companies showcasing furnishings, swimming pools and services, landscaping, plumbing, kitchens, baths, windows and doors.
 Decoration and renovation seminars, how-to tips and a do-it-yourself centre round out the entertainment.
-Four days to find innovative products, new ideas, advice and great deals with over 350 retailers and industry experts.
+A beautiful feature garden gets visitors in the mood for spring, and guest presenters talk outdoor and garden design on the Landscape & Garden Stage.

 The Canadian Tulip Festival seeks to preserve the heritage and character of its fifty-five year old historyaround its original founding idea, International Friendship.
 In 2007, the tremendously successful International Pavilion featured the Embassies and community groups of 15 participating countries, attracting a record 125,000 visitors to Major’s Hill Park in just 11 days.
 In 2009 we plan to extend the International Pavilion to the full 18 days of the Festival with more countries and enhanced international entertainment.